-The following conduct, as well as others which are not listed, can constitute Sexual Harassment/Sexual Violence:
+The following conduct, as well as others that are not listed, can constitute Sexual Harassment/Sexual Violence:

-- Remarks about another person’s clothing, body, sexual activities, sexual preferences, or sexual orientation, as well as teasing, jokes, remarks or gestures which are sexual in nature;
+- Remarks about another person’s clothing, body, sexual activities, sexual preferences, or sexual orientation, as well as teasing, jokes, remarks, or gestures that are sexual in nature.

 - Physical assault of a sexual nature, up to and including attempted or actual rape.